elreddy/Cubon_Unity_Project/README.md

 # Cubon_Unity_Project
-My first PC game developed in my college days using Unity Game engine.
+My college days saw the creation of my first PC game, developed using the Unity game engine.